ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/start.md

 The output should look something like this:

 ```
-$ git commit -m "Initial commit"
+$ git commit -m "Initial Commit"
-🔍  Finding changed files since git revision null.
-🎯  Found 26 changed files.
-✍️  Fixing up .eslintrc.js.
-✍️  Fixing up .vscode/extensions.json.
-✍️  Fixing up cypress.config.ts.
+⚠ Skipping backup because there’s no initial commit yet.

+✔ Preparing lint-staged...
+✔ Running tasks for staged files...
+✔ Applying modifications from tasks...
+[main (root-commit) 07550c7] Initial Commit
+ 28 files changed, 10517 insertions(+)
  ...
-✍️  Fixing up vite.config.ts.
-✅  Everything is awesome!
-[main (root-commit) 3439c22] Initial commit
- 31 files changed, 7839 insertions(+)
- create mode 100644 .browserslistrc
- create mode 100644 .eslintrc.js
- create mode 100644 .gitignore
- ...
 ```

-Notice the "Fixing up" lines.
-That is the `pre-commit` hook we just set up making sure everything is formatted properly.
 At this point all of the source should be formatting properly and will remain so automatically with each commit.

 ## Update Dependencies